Scottish Supply Chain

 Port of Dundee

-The 54 wind turbine generators (WTG) will be supplied by Siemens Gamesa and assembled at the Port of Dundee, which will be the marine hub for construction of the wind farm.
+The 54 wind turbine generators (WTG) were supplied by Siemens Gamesa and assembled at the Port of Dundee, which was the marine hub for construction of the wind farm.

 The Port of Dundee is ideally placed for NnG’s construction phase and sits within the Scottish Government’s Low Carbon Renewables East Enterprise Area.

-The Port of Dundee will also be a loading harbour for the project’s wind turbines when Fred Olsen Windcarrier deliver transportation and installation of the WTGs offshore in 2022.
+The Port of Dundee was also the loading harbour for the project’s wind turbines when Fred Olsen Windcarrier delivered transportation and installation of the WTGs offshore.

 The Port of Dundee has six berths and has invested £10m on the installation of a 300m quay extension which features the UK’s strongest heavy lift facility, specifically designed to equip the port to handle the large-scale loads demanded during offshore wind turbine installation work.